delingren/hp-iq804/Microphone.md

 ## Sampling and Decoding
 There are at least two ways to do this.
 The easiest is to filter the output and convert it to analog, then feed it to a USB sound card.
 This should be easy.
 But what's the fun in that?!
 Plus, I'm an engineer.
 Let's over engineer the hell out of it!

 So, now I am trying to directly convert the PDM digital signal into USB data frames.
-Some searching led me to the first [important discovery](https://www.hackster.io/sandeep-mistry/create-a-usb-microphone-with-the-raspberry-pi-pico-cc9bd5) that converts a momo microphone into a USB microphone using a Pi Pico.
+Some searching led me to the first [important discovery](https://www.hackster.io/sandeep-mistry/create-a-usb-microphone-with-the-raspberry-pi-pico-cc9bd5) that converts a mono microphone into a USB microphone using a Pi Pico.
 I tried it and it worked out of the box!
 I could hook up with one mic and call it good there.
 But I wanted to make use of both of the mics.
 I can either average the input of both or create a stereo mic.
 I suspect the latter is probably simpler.

 ## USB Interface
 Now, to do that, I need to modify the code.
 First, I need to present the Pico as a stereo mic.
 The project aforementioned uses tinyusb library to turn the Pico into a USB audio device.
 So I started looking into USB audio.
 Concepcts I learned along the way.